ga-wdi-boston/js-functions-ins-and-outs-study/study.md

 ## Share Your Understanding

-After doing all the required readings please tell us anything you were confused about.
+After reading all of the required readings, please tell us anything that you were confused about.

 ```md
 <!-- your answer here -->
 ```

-Are there any nagging questions relating to functions that you have?
+Are there any nagging questions related to functions that you have?

 ```md
 <!-- your answer here -->
 ```

-Thus far how are you feeling about your progress as a developer, please give an extensive answer?
+Thus far, how are you feeling about your progress as a developer?
+Please give an extensive answer.

 ```md
 <!-- your answer here -->